Analysis | Election-fraud promoter Maria Bartiromo offers alternate contenders for the title of ‘big lie’

 “The Russia hoax, based on a made-up dossier to try to take down Trump,” she continued.
 “An impeachment of Trump with absolutely no crimes attached to it.
 The Hunter Biden laptop and all of his business deals and the money that he received from everybody from the former Moscow mayor’s wife, to the Chinese companies tied to the Chinese Communist Party.
 The origins of covid-19, a lab leak, and the treatment.
 And then, of course, there’s the armed insurrection.”

-She asked Johnson — who also had supported Trump’s post-election narrative — how many firearms were seized at the Capitol on Jan.
+She asked Johnson — who also supported Trump’s post-election narrative — how many firearms were seized at the Capitol on Jan.
 6.

-Johnson has repeatedly objected to calling the attempted insurrection armed, so he cleanly knocked the ball off the tee.
+The senator has repeatedly objected to calling the insurrection “armed,” so he cleanly knocked the ball off the tee.

 “Not one,” he said, citing an FBI witness he’d questioned.
-The timing of this was a little awkward, since the Justice Department last week brought a charge against a Jan.
+The timing of this was a little awkward, because the Justice Department last week brought a charge against a Jan.
 6 defendant centered on his having brought a firearm to the building.
 He’s not the only one.

-Of course, “armed” only means “carrying a weapon,” and is not centered on firearms specifically.
-There were countless weapons used during the riot, from sticks to bear spray to flagpoles.
+Of course, “armed” only means “carrying a weapon,” and is not focused on firearms specifically.
+Countless weapons were used during the riot, including sticks, bear spray and flagpoles.
 At least 40 people have been charged by the federal government with using a deadly or dangerous weapon to attack law enforcement officers.

 The idea that using the phrase “armed insurrection” is somehow a “bigger lie” than the claim that the election was stolen — an evidence-free false claim believed by a third of the country — doesn’t pass the smell test.
-Nor do the other claims made by Bartiromo.
+Nor do the other claims Bartiromo made.

 To wit:

 The “Russia hoax.”
-There’s been a remarkable push in recent months to equate the response to Jan.
+There has been a remarkable push in recent months to equate the response to Jan.
 6 violence in the same terms as what Trump evocatively deemed the “Russia hoax.”
 Trump’s effort to cast the investigation into Russian interference in 2016 as unfounded and biased has been remarkably successful, as Bartiromo makes obvious.

 Specifically, it is not true that the investigation was “based on a made-up dossier to try to take down Trump.”
 There was a dossier of largely speculative and heavily debunked claims that circulated late in the election.
-But the probe itself was predicated on multiple points of contact between Trump’s team and Russian actors and on the revelation that a Trump campaign adviser had been informed that spring that Russia had emails incriminating Trump’s opponent that year, Hillary Clinton.
+But the inquiry itself was predicated on multiple points of contact between Trump’s team and Russian actors and on the revelation that a Trump campaign adviser had been informed that spring that Russia had emails incriminating Trump’s opponent that year, Hillary Clinton.
 Ultimately, the investigation raised unresolved questions about connections between Trump adviser Roger Stone and WikiLeaks, the conduit for material stolen by Russia, and established a connection through Trump campaign manager Paul Manafort in which proprietary polling was passed to an individual linked to Russian intelligence.

 The dossier was a useful distraction for Trump, so it was used.

 The “impeachment with no crimes attached.”
 Trump was impeached twice.
-The first impeachment in 2019 centered on his having tried to pressure Ukraine into announcing an investigation into Joe Biden — pressure that was robustly documented during his impeachment trial.
-His defense tried to argue that this didn’t meet the standard of a “high crime and misdemeanor,” which Trump allies reframed to suggest that only a proven violation of federal law could warrant impeachment.
+The first impeachment in 2019 centered on his having tried to pressure Ukraine into announcing an investigation of Joe Biden — pressure that was robustly documented during the impeachment trial.
+Trump’s defense team tried to argue that this didn’t meet the standard of a “high crime and misdemeanor,” which Trump allies reframed to suggest that only a proven violation of federal law could warrant impeachment.
 That is not, however, an actual requirement.

-His second impeachment centered on his having stoked the attack at the Capitol on Jan.
+Trump’s second impeachment focused on his having stoked the attack at the Capitol on Jan.
 6. There’s no question that, without Trump’s repeated false claims about the election and his encouragement that people show up that day, there would have been no such event.

 It’s worth pointing out that Bartiromo’s framing here doesn’t make much sense.
 What’s the purported “lie” at issue here?
 That Trump … should be impeached?
 Behaved inappropriately?
 She’s conflating “arguments the left shouldn’t have made” with “lies,” which isn’t how that latter word works.